What is May-Thurner Syndrome?

 - Employ an imaging test (an ultrasound, echogram, MRI, or venogram) to confirm a suspected diagnosis.

 Individuals with this condition are more likely to develop a deep vein thrombosis (DVT) in their left leg.
 A DVT clot can be quite serious.
-Not only can these types of clots cause damage by blocking the regular blood flow in your leg, if they break loose, they can become life-threatening.
+Not only can these types of clots cause damage by blocking the regular blood flow in your leg, but they can also become life-threatening if they break loose.

 When a DVT breaks loose, it will travel through the circulatory system and can find another place to become lodged.
 If it reaches your lungs, it can cause a life-threatening blockage in the lungs called a pulmonary embolism.